 Shatter, wax, sap, pull-n-snap, budder, oil, BHO, honey oil, hash oil.
 All of these products are extracted with the use of solvents.
-These days, using solvents for extraction are the most common methods of extraction in the cannabis world.
-The BHO process (Butane-Hash-Oil) is the most common, and creates SHATTER.
-This term used to be used as a blanket term for all cannabis solvent extracts, but as time went by different names emerged for different consistencies.
+In today’s modern cannabis market, using solvents for extraction are the most common extraction methods in the cannabis world.
+The BHO process (Butane-Hash-Oil) is the most common, and creates shatter.
+The term ‘shatter’ is a blanket term for all cannabis solvent extracts, but as time went by different names emerged for different consistencies.

-Shatter is now accepted as solvent-made cannabis extract that is stable.
-This means it is in one piece, and when you touch it, it doesn’t stick to your fingers like glue.
-Sap is, as you can guess, sappier.
-Wax, or budder, has a crumbly consistency, almost like a pie crust.
-Everyone has different reasons for liking different consistencies and forms.
-Generally, sappier extracts with contain more flavour than wax or budder extracts, but wax and budder extracts are much easier to work with, and easier to put in joints or atop your bowls.
+Today, the term shatter equates to a solvent-made cannabis extract that is stable.
+Stable, in this case, means it is in one piece, usually called a slab.
+When touched, it doesn’t stick to fingers like glue.
+Sap is, as one may guess, sappier.
+Wax, or budder, has a crumbly consistency, almost like pie crust.
+Everyone has different reasons for preferring different consistencies and forms of cannabis oil.
+Generally, sappier extracts are more flavourful than wax or budder extracts.
+Conversely, wax and budder extracts are much easier to work with, and easier to put in joints or atop your bowls.